Principal Investigator

 Jeremy Thompson, MD / PhD

-Dr. Jeremy Thompson was born and raised in Houston, TX.
-He completed his undergraduate degree in Biomedical Engineering at Vanderbilt University and then obtained his MD and PhD degrees from Texas Tech University Health Sciences Center where he studied plasticity in the amygdala associated with chronic pain.
-He came to Washington University as part of the Academic Scholars Advancement Program for residency training in Anesthesiology and fellowship training in Pain Management.
+Dr. Jeremy Thompson is from Houston, TX and obtained his MD and PhD degrees from Texas Tech University Health Sciences Center.
+He came to Washington University as part of the Academic Scholars Advancement Program and completed residency training in Anesthesiology and fellowship training in Pain Management.
 He joined the Creed Lab in October 2022 for postdoctoral training utilizing electrophysiology and behavioral assays to study chronic pain-related mesocorticolimbic dopamine neuron plasticity.
-While not in lab, he enjoys running in
+He is currently an Instructor within the Division of Pain Management and Washington University Pain Center.

 Jessica Tooley